svn2github/wot-xvm/trunk/doc/readme-en.txt

      Note: If you changing config manually, use Notepad, DO NOT use MS Word, WordPad and such editors.

-  6. If you do not want statistics, run game as usual.

-     If you want statistics, run wot-xvm-proxy.exe (game will be started automatically).
-Also make a note that statistics is turned off by default, so you need to enable it in config file.

-     If you want statistics and game launcher, start with /launcher argument:
-       Create shortcut wot-xvm-proxy.exe
-       Open Properties
-       Write 'wot-xvm-proxy.exe /launcher' (without quotas) in Object field Press OK

-  7. If you use Skype, in Tools -> Options -> Advanced -> Connection ->
-     REMOVE CHECK "Use port 80 and 443 as alternatives for incoming connections".

-  8. If you want to send bug report, run wot-xvm-proxy.exe with /debug argument and add console output to report.

 -----------------------------------------------------------
 3. UPDATE